renovatebot/renovate/readme.md

 ## Ways to run Renovate

 The most effective way to run Renovate is to use an automated job scheduling system that regularly runs Renovate on all enabled repositories and responds with priority to user activity.
 Mend offers cloud-hosted and self-hosted solutions.
 See the options below.

 ### Mend Renovate Community (Cloud-Hosted)

 **Supports: GitHub.com, Bitbucket Cloud**

 Hosted by Mend.io.
-No setup is required.
+No setup is needed.
 Community plan available (Free)

 - GitHub Cloud: Install the [Renovate Cloud-Hosted App](https://github.com/apps/renovate) on your GitHub org, then select the repos to enable
 - Bitbucket Cloud: Add the [Mend App](https://marketplace.atlassian.com/apps/1232072/mend) to your Workspace, then add the Mend Renovate user to the projects you want to enable